AOC Day 3 2021

 In the spreadsheet world there might not be a better duo

-than INDEX
+than INDEX and MATCH.

-gives the row number a “match” occurs at (the third parameter adjusts what “match” means).INDEX
+MATCHgives the row number a “match” occurs at (the third parameter adjusts what “match” means).INDEXgives the value in a range at that row.

 Combined they allow you to look up cells by a different